-A Bachelor's Degree, RN Diploma or BSN, CGA, CMA, CA, Master Mariner, or InterProvincial Red Seal Journeyman TQ ticket - initial placement at Step BFA 10.
+A Bachelor's Degree, RN Diploma or BSN, CGA, CMA, CA, Master Mariner, or InterProvincial Red Seal Journeyman TQ ticket, or Provincial Red Seal Journeyman TQ ticket/ON2- initial placement at Step BFA 10.

-Post Graduate Certification (e.g. a Bachelor's plus CGA, CMA, CA, Masters Degree, etc.) - initial placement at Step BFA 9.
+Post Graduate Certification (e.g., Bachelor's plus CGA, CMA, CA, Masters Degree, etc.) - initial placement at Step BFA 9.

-Note: One additional increment will be granted on initial placement to those who possess a Teaching Certificate or a Provincial Instructor's Diploma provided that they have not already been placed at Step BFA 9 based on educational credentials.
+Note: One additional increment shall be granted on initial placement to those who possess a Teaching Certificate or a Provincial Instructor's Diploma provided that they have not already been placed at Step BFA 9 based on educational credentials.

-(2) Experience

-(i) One (1) additional step will be granted for each year of related instructional experience.

-(ii) One (1) additional step for each two (2) years of related work experience.

-(3) Recognition of additional educational credentials completed after initial placement:

-(i) completion of the Provincial Instructor's Diploma will entitle the instructor to an additional salary increment if they do not already possess post graduate certification;

-(ii) completion of post graduate certification related to the instructor's duties will entitle the instructor to one additional salary increment.
+- (2) Experience - (i) One (1) additional step shall be granted for each year of related instructional experience. - (ii) One (1) additional step for each two (2) years of related work experience. - (3) Recognition of additional educational credentials completed after initial placement: - (i) completion of the Provincial Instructor's Diploma shall entitle the instructor to an additional salary increment if they do not already possess post graduate certification; - (ii) completion of post graduate certification related to the instructor's duties shall entitle the instructor to one additional salary increment. - (4) Notes - (i) Maximum initial placement on scale shall be Step BFA 5 of the scale.

-(4) Notes

-(i) Maximum initial placement on scale will be Step BFA 5 of the scale.

-(ii) Experience credits will be recognized after the initial recognized education credential.

-(iii) Education credentials and experience must be directly related to the field of studies associated with the instructor's duties at the College.

-(iv) Fifty percent (50%) or more of a year of experience will be considered a full year in the rounding off of the total.

-(v) The possession of two (2) relevant educational credentials (e.g. two (2) relevant Bachelor degrees, a journeyman ticket and diploma, etc.) may result in an additional step on initial placement to a maximum of Step BFA 9 for education credentials.

-(vi) Experience which is gained as an integral part of earning an education credential (eg. apprenticeship, practicums, work placements, etc.) will not be considered as experience for initial placement on scale.
+- (ii) Experience credits shall be recognized after the initial recognized education credential. - (iii) Education credentials and experience must be directly related to the field of studies associated with the instructor's duties at the College. - (iv) Fifty percent (50%) or more of a year of experience shall be considered a full year in the rounding off of the total. - (v) The possession of two (2) relevant educational credentials (e.g. two [2] relevant Bachelor degrees, a journeyman ticket and diploma, etc.) may result in an additional step on initial placement to a maximum of Step BFA 9 for education credentials. - (vi) Experience which is gained as an integral part of earning an education credential (e.g., apprenticeship, practicums, work placements, etc.) shall not be considered as experience for initial placement on scale. - (d) Placement on Scale Advice: Along with their letter of appointment, newly hired employees shall receive a document outlining their placement on the salary scale and listing the reasons why they received the noted placement.
+A copy of this document shall be forwarded to the union office.

-26.15 Special Allowances
+25.15 Special Allowances